 delivered by Delia da Sousa Correa, Joanne Reardon, Francesca Benatti, Natalie Burton (Open University)

-Panel - Print, Place and Community
+Roundtable - Print, Place and Community

 Chair: Helen Smith (University of York)